corcorana/restingIAF/iaf_manu.md

 We acknowledge however that the estimation of sharply defined, single frequency alpha components may well be unrepresentative of genuine electrophysiological data in many contexts.
 While it is encouraging then that the SGF technique performed well when applied in these reasonably favourable conditions, it was necessary to demonstrate its capabilities when confronted with more complex, ecologically valid simulation data.

-The multi-channel simulations were designed to be more faithful to empirical resting-state EEG data, in as much as they were comprised of both a range of alpha components [thus emulating the multiple alpha generators supposed to underlie the dominant rhythm; @basar1997; @basar2012; @klimesch1999], and a variety of correlated (but nonidentical) spectral estimates of these composite signals.
+The multi-channel simulations were designed to be more faithful to empirical resting-state EEG data, in as much as they were comprised of both a range of alpha components [thus emulating the multiple alpha generators supposed to underlie the dominant rhythm; @basar1997; @basar2012; @klimesch1999], and a variety of nonidentical spectral representations of each composite signal.
-This manipulation also enabled us to examine the accuracy of CoG estimates, which in the context of Gaussian-distributed alpha components should ideally converge with PAF.
+This manipulation also enabled us to examine the accuracy of the SGF routine's CoG estimates, which in the context of Gaussian-distributed alpha components should ideally converge with the PAF.
-The critical finding across all simulation conditions was that the SGF technique rendered PAF and CoG estimates that almost always improved upon PAF estimates derived from automated searches of averaged, unsmoothed channel spectra.
+The critical finding across all simulation conditions was that the SGF technique rendered PAF and CoG estimates that almost always improved upon PAF estimates derived from an automated search for local maxima within averaged channel spectra.
-This finding held irrespective of whether estimator performance deficits were quantified in terms of the average error across simulated datasets, the magnitude of worst (i.e. most deviant) estimate errors, or the percentage of estimates in the dataset that deviated from the ground truth by more than 0.5 Hz.
+This finding held irrespective of whether estimator performance deficits were quantified in terms of the average error across simulated datasets, the magnitude of worst (i.e. most deviant) estimate errors, or the percentage of estimates in the dataset that deviated from the ground truth by more than $\pm$ 0.5 Hz.

-IAF estimates from smoothed PSDs were on the whole considerably more accurate in all but the most broadly distributed of alpha-band components.
-That the $\alpha = 1.0$ conditions precipitated a large increase in the percentage of estimates deviating from the target frequency by > 0.5 Hz might indicate that the predefined SGF settings were suboptimal (i.e. the filter frame width $F_w$ may have been too narrow relative to the width of the target peak) in the context of such widely dispersed alpha components.
-In any case, the fact that error magnitude tended to be greater when PAF estimates were derived from unsmoothed PSDs suggests that the SGF approach is favourable even when the optimal settings of its analysis parameters are uncertain.

-It is also interesting to note that, while CoG estimates were found to be more volatile in the low SNR condition (especially for broader peaks), it was less prone to extreme deviations from the target frequency than either the smoothed or unsmoothed PAF estimator.
-This is perhaps unsurprising given that the CoG is sensitive to the overall dispersal of the alpha component, and as such may be skewed by background noise within the spectral region of interest.
-On the other hand, the CoG is less likely to be unduly influenced by spurious outlying spectral activity on account of its central tendency-like characteristics.
-This may explain then why the CoG estimator results in less extreme maximal error deviations in the broadest component conditions, even in the low SNR condition where it generates the highest percentage of deviant estimates as compared to the other two estimators.
-This finding suggests that the CoG might constitute a preferable alternative to the PAF in cases where spectral data are particularly noisy or comprised of poorly-defined peaks (as may be the case in young children and certain clinical populations).
-We again return to our earlier argument advocating the extraction and analysis of both PAF and CoG estimates in future IAF research.
-This strategy would lead to a deeper understanding of the precise relationship between these two estimators (and the factors that predict their convergence/divergence), and might shed light on the circumstances in which one estimator may be preferred over the other.
--->
+Leaving aside the superiority of the SGF estimators over the LM detection routine, one might still raise the concern that its performance falls somewhat short when applied to broadly dispersed alpha component structures.
+Indeed, the RMSE of the PAF estimator in both SNR conditions approaches the 0.5 Hz threshold that we have used to demarcate substantial estimate deviation, while CoG exceeds this limit in the low SNR condition.
+Correspondingly, these simulations returned a much higher proportion of estimates exceeding the 0.5 Hz error threshold (as compared to simulations involving higher $\alpha$ levels), especially in the case of the PAF estimator.
+It ought to be borne in mind, however, that all simulation analyses were performed using SGF parameters identical to those used in the empirical analysis.
+This is pertinant because it is likely that the filter frame width ($F_w = 11$) was suboptimally narrow for the purpose of smoothing the broadest peak structures.
+Indeed, post hoc analysis (not reported) revealed that simply doubling the length of the filter frame can halve the number of simulations that failed to produce PAF estimates, as well as reducing substantial estimate deviation by one third in the moderate SNR condition.
+Corresponding improvements were not realised however in the context of low SNR; thus the recovery of broadly dispersed, relatively weak alpha signals remains technically challenging.

+Of the three IAF estimators examined in these simulation analyses, the CoG seemed most sensitive to the SNR manipulation.
+That low SNR simulations should inflict substantial performance decrements is hardly surprising, however, given that the CoG depends upon the spectral characteristics of the entire (individualised) alpha-band interval as manifest across all available channels.
+Not only does low SNR pose nontrivial difficulties in defining the bounds of the alpha interval (thus threatening to introduce noise either by including extraneous data beyond the alpha interval, or conversely by excluding portions of the alpha component from analysis), the relative weakness of the alpha signal means that a higher proportion of background noise contributes to the CoG calculation.
+This scenario may be compounded by the fact that the traditional method of computing CoG estimates applies the individualised alpha-band window to all available channels, not just those that contributed to calculation of alpha interval bandwidth (although note that the average number of channels selected to infer this bandwidth remained high even in the doubly challenging conditions presented by low SNR $\times$ broad component dispersal).
+It could be the case then that the central tendancy-like properties of the CoG, which might well have underpinned its strong performance in the moderate SNR simulations (where it was the most resiliant of the three estimators against substantial estimate deviation), render it more vulnerable to error when substantive alpha-band activity is relatively sparse.
+It could therefore be a valuable line of future research to investigate whether the performance and reliability of the CoG estimator can be augmented by making it more robust to spectral noise.

 ### 4.3 Limitations and future developments
 We aimed to design a straightforward automated routine that calculates reliable PAF and CoG estimates from posterior channel EEG data recorded during short periods of relaxed, eyes-closed wakefulness.